Why should I volunteer or do my internship?

 Do you have a minimum or maximum age for volunteers?

-You must at least be 18 years old to volunteer.
+You must at least be 18 years old to volunteer or do your internship.

 We welcome students, working professionals, 50+ volunteers, families and small groups.